Koseki: Format

-There are two main types of certified copies of koseki: the Comprehensive Copy of Koseki (戸籍謄本, koseki tōhon) and Selected Copy of Koseki (戸籍抄本, koseki shōhon).
-The comprehensive koseki is a record of all family members, while the selected koseki is the information for only one individual family member.
+There are two main types of certified copies of a koseki: the comprehensive copy (戸籍謄本, koseki tōhon) and the selected copy (戸籍抄本, koseki shōhon).
+The comprehensive copy contains the records of all members of the koseki, while the selected copy contains the record of an individual member.

-A typical koseki has one page for the household's parents and their first two children: additional children are recorded on additional pages.
-Any changes to this information have to be sealed by an official registrar.
+A typical koseki has one page for the parents and their first two children, with additional children recorded on additional pages.